About

 Collecting

-Joseph collects artworks by early-career women artists under the collecting partnership, GIRLPOWER Collection (50 works), as well as more generally as part of the Marcelle Joseph Collection (350 works).
+Joseph collects artworks by early-career women artists under the collecting partnership, GIRLPOWER Collection (totalling 50 works), as well as more generally as part of the Marcelle Joseph Collection (totalling 350 works).
 The overwhelming majority of the artworks in her collections were made by early-career women and queer artists at the time of their acquistion.
 At the present time, her collections include the work of six Turner Prize nominees or winners: Jesse Darling, Kira Freije, Rene Matić, Sin Wai Kin, Tai Shani, and Zadie Xa, and one Max Mara Art Prize for Women winner, Emma Talbot.

 Since 2022, her collections have been on public display in the UK in two institutional exhibitions co-curated by Joseph, the first at the Rugby Art Gallery & Museum, Rugby (2022) and the second at the Stanley & Audrey Burton Gallery, University of Leeds, Leeds (2023-24).
 For Joseph, her collections are 'a collection of conversations' as they grew out of her work as a curator, and her relationships with the artists in her collections are of paramount importance.